9 Invariant Subspaces and Eigenvalues

 A Jordan block is nearly diagonal: the eigenvalue \lambda appears on the diagonal, with 1’s on the superdiagonal.
 For example, J_3(2) = \begin{pmatrix} 2 & 1 & 0 \\ 0 & 2 & 1 \\ 0 & 0 & 2 \end{pmatrix}.

 The proof requires developing the theory of generalized eigenvectors and nilpotent operators, which lies beyond our scope.
-The key insight: when geometric multiplicity falls short of algebraic multiplicity, we obtain Jordan blocks of size larger than 1.
+The key insight: when geometric multiplicity falls short of algebraic multiplicity, we obtain Jordan blocks of size larger than 1—this is precisely what the upper bound in Theorem 9.8 is detecting.
+The geometric multiplicity of \lambda equals the number of Jordan blocks with eigenvalue \lambda, while the algebraic multiplicity equals the total size of those blocks.

 9.9 Matrix Exponential